-This past week triclosan has become a hot topic in the news.
+This past week triclosan became a hot topic in the news.
 Triclosan is an antibacterial chemical commonly used in toothpaste and hand soap.
-It is currently under review by the FDA because animal studies have shown it alters hormone regulation, impairs muscle function and it may contribute to making bacteria resistant to antibiotics.
+It’s currently under review by the FDA because animal studies have shown it alters hormone regulation, impairs muscle function and it may contribute to making bacteria resistant to antibiotics.

 In response to public concern over several controversial chemicals Johnson & Johnson announced it will start changing its formulas to reduce and eliminate many of these chemicals, including triclosan, by 2015.
 So although you have something to look forward to, you may want to decrease your exposure now.

 Last week, Kim posted an article about natural toothpastes that is worth reading, if you haven’t already.
-This week I would like to share my recipe for foaming hand soap with you.
+This week I’ll share my recipe for foaming hand soap with you.

 I started making foaming hand soap because I couldn’t find refills for my dispenser.
-The idea that I should buy a new plastic dispenser every time I need more soap did not sit well with me, especially since the spout uses so much plastic.
+The thought of buying a new plastic dispenser every time I need more soap did not sit well with me, especially since the spout uses so much plastic.
 Then, when I learned that foaming hand soap is mostly water, I just felt like I was being ripped off!

 To make foaming had soap you need 3 ingredients:

 The best consistency for your soap can usually be achieved by mixing distilled water and castile soap in a 4:1 ratio.
 However, you may have to adjust based on the thickness of your castile soap.
 If you aren’t getting enough foam, add more water.